The elf wore winter away with a smile,

 and fine ruffled shirt,

 to take the eye from his girth.

-Ever so happy just as he was,
+He was ever so happy just as he was,

-Aunt Matilda tended to worry and fuss,
+but Aunt Matilda tended to worry and fuss,

 “Eat right dear nephew, don’t tip the tankard too much,